mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 ## C. Bayes optimal decisions
-- Correspond to optimal decisions in terms of risk-minimisation; For recognizers, that corresponds to cut-off points that minimize risk given an application context

 ### One feature
 Suppose that we need to label instances using only one predictor.
 A randomly drawn dataset has one feature column $x$ and one target field $y$ with values in $\{\omega_0$, $\omega_1\}$.
 We want to decide on a classification rule that assigns new instance labels based on their $x$ values.